Realistic Full-Body Anonymization with Surface-Guided GANs: Experiments

 \paragraph{Affine Invariance Studies} \modulationMetodNoiseShort is invariant to affine image-plane transformations, and thus, improves the ability of the generator to disentangle the latent representation from such transforms.
-We quantitatively evaluate this with Peak Signal-to-Noise Ratio (PSNR), following the approach in \cite{zhang2019making},
+We quantitatively evaluate this with Peak Signal-to-Noise Ratio (PSNR), following \cite{zhang2019making},

-where $\bar{I} = I \odot M$, E is the spatial embedding, G is the generator, and $T$ is the distribution of vertical and horizontal image shifts. $T\;$ is limited to translate the image by maximum $\frac{1}{8}$ of the image width/height.
-We similarly evaluate rotational invariance and horizontal flip, where the rotation is limited to $\pm 90^{\circ}$.
+where $\bar{I} = I \odot M$, E is the CSE embedding, G is the generator, and $T$ is the distribution of vertical/horizontal image shifts. $T\;$ is limited to translate by a maximum $\frac{1}{8}$ of the image width/height.
+Similarly, we evaluate rotational invariance (limited to $\pm 90^{\circ}$) and horizontal flip.

-As reflected in \autoref{tab:affine_transformations}, \modulationMetodNoiseShort improves the invariance of the generator to affine transformations.
+\modulationMetodNoiseShort significantly improves the baseline \wrt invariance to affine transformations (\cref{tab:modulation_comparisons}), as \modulationMetodNoiseShort is invariant to such transformations.
+In comparison, \modulationMetodShort achieves similar scores as the baseline.
 The aspect of affine-invariance is important for realistic anonymization, as the detection can induce slight shifts across frames.

-\paragraph{Computational Complexity} \modulationMetodNoiseShort consists of two stages, the mapping network, and layer-wise linear transformations.
+\paragraph{Computational Complexity} \modulationMetodNoiseShort consists of two stages, the mapping network and layer-wise linear transformations.
 Each layer-wise transformation is efficiently implemented as $1 \times 1\;$ convolution.
 The mapping network is a sequence of fully-connected layers, which can be implemented as $1 \times 1\;$ convolution by using the spatial embedding map $e_i\;$ for each pixel i.
 However, in practice, we find the nearest vertex embedding $e_k$ for each embedding $e_i$, and transform the 27K vertex-embeddings to $w_k$.
 This results in a mapping network independent of image resolution.
-In addition, if we want to map a static $z$ in inference for several images, we only need to do one forward pass of the mapping network.
-Finally, we note that the computational complexity is strongly dependent on the dimension of $w_k$, and we further ablate this in \appendixQuantitative .